pinouche/statistical_projects/README.md

-Collection of statistical projects (web scrapping annd basketball analysis and populations estimations (modern slaves and animals))
+Collection of statistical projects:

+(i) Baketball analysis using a personal scrapped database (ii) Estimating population of modern slaves
+(ii) Estimating populations of animals in the wild